sean-y-liang/Bitcoin-Core-Report/README.md

 # Part 2: Concrete Architecture Report
 Recover the concrete architecture of the Bitcoin Core by studying the source code, then identify and discuss divergences from the conceptual architecture.
 # Part 3: Proposal for Enchancement
-Conceptualize an enchancement or addition to Bitcoin Core, i.e., The combination of the P2P and the Consensus Validation subsystems, and explain the value and benefit of it.
+Conceptualize an enchancement or addition to Bitcoin Core, i.e., the combination of the P2P and the Consensus Validation subsystems, and explain the value and benefit of it.
 Discuss the changes required so the current architecture can support the enhancement.
 Explain which components and interfaces must change and what should change at the high level, as well as the impact the architectural change may produce and the potential risks of these changes.